ayanover/DataStructures/README.md

 # Data Structures

-library for project realised during 4th semester on a course called Data Structures.
+library for projects realised during 4th semester on a course called Data Structures.

 ## Project 1 - linked list and dynamic array implementation with basic functionalities